jankrzempek/Fashion_Mnist/README.md

 ### 4_Task
-Main library which I used is called : TensorFlow and Keras Beside that, I use: numpy, ssl etc.
+Main library which I used is called : TensorFlow and Keras. <br />
+Beside that, I use: numpy, ssl etc.

 ##### recources: